Priscy4163/Bioinformatics-wealth-of-African-countries-/README.md

 ### Methods

-An excel workbooks containing all African countries were used for literature mining and carrying out the analysis.
+An excel workbook containing all African countries were used for literature mining and carrying out the analysis.
 The workbook contains the following sheets:
 1) Search strategy (where the search terms can be located, use it to mine literature and fill the spaces provided)
 2) Country_All (This should have the country name and all the articles downloaded from PubMed)
 3) Country_Analysed (This should have countries name and only the articles that passed the criteria and which was analysed)